-Pursuant to the employment agreements, the executive officers are entitled to participate in our benefit plans, including the Incentive Plan.
-In addition, the Board has established a bonus incentive compensation plan for our executive officers.
-This program permits the Board, in its discretion, to award cash bonuses annually to our executive officers.
+Pursuant to the employment agreements, the executive officers are also entitled to participate in our benefit plans, including the Incentive Plan.
+In addition, our Board has established a bonus incentive compensation plan for our executive officers.
+This program permits our Board, in its discretion, to award cash bonuses annually to our executive officers.
 Each employment agreement provides for the officer to receive his or her base salary and bonus compensation to the date of the termination of employment by reason of death, disability or resignation and to receive base compensation to the date of the termination of employment by reason of a termination of employment for cause as defined in the employment agreement.
-Each employment agreement also provides for the subject officer to receive, in the event that we terminate the officer's employment without cause, or if the officer resigns for "good reason" (as defined in the employment agreement), an amount, 50% payable immediately and 50% payable in monthly installments over the succeeding twelve months, equal to three times the greater of the officer's combined maximum salary base and actual bonus compensation for the preceding fiscal year or the average for the three preceding years of the officer's combined actual base salary and bonus compensation, subject in each case to a maximum amount of 1% of our book equity value (exclusive of valuation adjustments) and a minimum amount of \$250,000.
+Each employment agreement also provides for the subject officer to receive, in the event that we terminate the officer's employment without cause, or if the officer resigns for "good reason", an amount, 50% payable immediately and 50% payable in monthly installments over the succeeding twelve months, equal to three times the greater of the officer's combined maximum salary base and actual bonus compensation for the preceding fiscal year or the average for the three preceding years of the officer's combined actual base salary and bonus compensation, subject in each case to a maximum amount of 1% of our book equity value (exclusive of valuation adjustments) and a minimum amount of \$250,000.
 Section 280G of the Code may limit our ability to deduct these payments for Federal income tax purposes.
+In the event that any payments, distributions, or benefits provided or to be provided to the officer are determined to be subject to the excise tax imposed by Section 4999 of the Internal Revenue Code, he or she is entitled to receive a payment on an after-tax basis equal to the excise tax imposed.
 Each employment agreement also contains a "non-compete" provision prohibiting the officer from managing, controlling, participating in or operating a competing REIT for a period of one year following termination of employment following our termination of the officer without cause or resignation of the subject officer for "good reason."
-Providing services to Fixed Income Discount Advisory Company (an affiliate) and its customers is expressly excluded from operation of the "non-compete" provision.
+Providing services to our affiliate FIDAC is expressly excluded from operation of the "non-compete" provision.
 In addition, all outstanding options and other awards granted to an officer under our Incentive Plan immediately vest upon his or her termination without cause or termination for "good reason."
-"Good reason" under the employment agreements includes certain events resulting in a change of control of Annaly.
-"Change of Control" includes a merger or consolidation of Annaly, a sale of all or substantially all of our assets, changes in the identity of a majority of the members of our board (other than due to the death, disability or age of a director) or acquisitions of more than 9.8% of the combined voting power of our capital stock, subject to certain limitations.
+"Good reason" under the employment agreements includes certain events resulting in a change of control of us.
+"Change of Control" includes a merger or consolidation of us, a sale of all or substantially all of our assets, changes in the identity of a majority of the members of our Board (other than due to the death, disability or age of a director) or acquisitions of more than 9.8% of the combined voting power of our capital stock, subject to certain limitations.
 Each agreement requires that the officer act in accordance with provisions of Maryland law relating to corporate opportunities.